 ASHM tailors training courses to address the specific needs of the audience and epidemiology and service practicalities of the locality in which it is delivered.
 We use local experts to deliver the training wherever possible.

 We can develop and tailor courses to meet your specific needs.
 Please contact ASHM if you would like to discuss customised training for your workforce.

 A comprehensive education program for medical practitioners wishing to prescribe HCV treatment independently.
 The program includes a predisposing case study activity, online learning module, full day face-face workshop and reinforcing activity.
-Through case study discussions, the interactive workshop covers diagnosis and assessment, treatment decisions, monitoring during and post-treatment, and special issues such as; resistance, treating HCV in renal patients, HIV-HCV co-infection, HBV reactivation and risk of HCC during /after DAA therapy for HCV.
+Through case study discussions, this interactive workshop covers diagnosis and assessment, treatment decisions, monitoring during and post-treatment, and special issues such as; resistance, treating HCV in renal patients, HIV-HCV co-infection, HBV reactivation and risk of HCC during /after DAA therapy for HCV.

 A comprehensive education program for practitioners working in drug and alcohol settings or with people who inject drugs.
 The program is designed to provide participants with the confidence and clinical decision-making skills to be able to increase testing and linkage to HCV care in their practice, and to prescribe DAA therapy either independently or in consultation with a specialist.